 Artixio

 Artixio offers expert consulting services tailored to the Malaysia nutrition industry, guiding global growth with local insights.
+From reviewing product classification to submitting to NPRA, we handle the full registration and regulatory process for food and supplement products in Malaysia — including dietary and health supplements.

 Although the registration and licensing process for nutraceuticals is simple in Malaysia, one must be aware of the required documentation and the steps involved in registering their products.
 The market for food supplements and nutraceuticals in Malaysia seems to be quite promising.